bonotake/bonotake.github.io/_posts/2019-08-02-origin-of-differentiable-programming.md

 Once I met a web page that wrote _"differentiable programming language"_ somewhere on the net.
 I do not remember exactly when it was or which site, but I remember it was around 2017.

-After that, Yann LeCun, one of deep Learning's fathers who won the Turing Award this year, posted [this post](https://www.facebook.com/yann.lecun/posts/10155003011462143) on Faebook, on January 7, 2018.
+After that, Yann LeCun, one of deep Learning's fathers who won the Turing Award this year, posted [this post](https://www.facebook.com/yann.lecun/posts/10155003011462143) on Facebook, on January 7, 2018.
 > OK, Deep Learning has outlived its usefulness as a buzz-phrase.
 > Deep Learning est mort.
 Vive Differentiable Programming!